theothersarah/sgopher/README.md

 The default maximum number of clients per process is set possibly higher than the number of concurrent Gopher users across the whole world.
 The number is fairly arbitrary; no significant resources are consumed if this number is higher than necessary - only 12 bytes per potential client as part of the event system.
 Additionally at startup, sgopher worker processes request an increase to the maximum number of open file descriptors if necessary to accommodate the maximum number of clients; it requires potentially up to 4 additional file descriptors per connected client.

 When SIGTERM is sent to sgopher's main process, it will send SIGTERM to each of its children and wait for them to exit before exiting itself.
 This is intended to be the correct way to gracefully terminate sgopher.
-However, terminating it via SIGKILL or SIGINT via ctrl+c in the console does not cause any issues.
+However, terminating it via SIGKILL or SIGINT via ctrl+c in the console does not appear to cause any issues.

 ## Standards Support
 sgopher supports the Gopher protocol as written in RFC 1436 with a small number of exceptions.